Cacti

 What is Cacti?

-Cacti offers a wide range of features that make it an ideal choice for network monitoring, including:
+Cacti offers a wide range of features that make it an ideal choice for network management, including:

-• Support for multiple protocols, including SNMP, SSH, and WMI
+• Support for multiple data sources and protocols

 Installation Guide